 The selections by NomCom will be announced in August/September, after a due diligence process, and the selectees will take up their seats at ICANN 54 in Dublin, 18 – 22 October, 2015.

 Meanwhile, NomCom still has some tasks to accomplish.
-It has been asked to fill the NCA seat of NARALO at ALAC, which became vacant after its occupant was elected to one of the NARALO’s two regionally determined seats.
+It has been asked to fill the NCA seat of NARALO at ALAC, which became vacant after its occupant was elected to one of the NARALO’s two regionally determined seats and resigned from the NCA position.

-The 2015 NomCom will write its final report including recommendations, to be presented at a public NomCom meeting in Dublin.
+The 2015 NomCom will write its final report including recommendations, to be presented in Dublin.

 Appendix: 2015 NomCom essentials